MMajd/patterns-revisited/src/ChainOfResposibility/README.md

 ## Chain of Responsibility Pattern

-Decoupling the sender of a message from the reciever
+Decoupling the sender of a message from the receiver

 In nutshell chain of responsibility is an ordered list of message handlers that know how to do two things